 Okay, so this is my science homework for tonight.
 Write an ending to this story in three paragraphs, one explaining why Katrina thinks it’s alive, another why she thinks it’s dead, and the last her final decision and the conclusion.
-The first italicized part is the part that was not written by me, but by my science book.
+The first block-quoted part is the part that was not written by me, but by my science book.

 Katrina peered at the…thing…in front of her.
 Definitely unusual.
 Peculiar even.
 She has walked this path a thousand times in the three months she’s lived here and had never seen anything like this before.